 One driver of the increased credit loss expense was significant year-to-date projected deterioration of the loss drivers that the Company forecasts to calculate expected losses.
 This deterioration was brought on by the projected economic impact of COVID-19 on the Company's loss drivers over the reasonable and supportable forecast period.
 See further discussion in the allowance for credit loss section below.
-The deterioration of forecasted loss assumptions and minimal changes to qualitative loss factors resulted in approximately \$16.7 million of credit loss expense for the year ended December 31, 2020.
-For the year ended December 31, 2019, changes to loss factors under the incurred loss allowance methodology resulted in a benefit to credit loss expense of \$0.5 million.
+The deterioration of forecasted loss assumptions and minimal changes to qualitative loss factors resulted in approximately \$16.7 million of credit loss expense for the year ended December 31, 2019, changes to loss factors under the incurred loss allowance methodology resulted in a benefit to credit loss expense of \$0.5 million.